 Decision: I think it was affirmed as to both because of the different purchasing powers of the different parties.

-Reasoning: Many manufacturers had to take steps to avoid warranty obligations because the Sales act threw a protection over buyers which put manufacturers on the spot.
+Reasoning: Many manufacturers had to take steps to avoid warranty obligations because the Sales act threw protection over buyers which put manufacturers on the spot.
 Manufacturers tried to find a way to protect themselves and stopped selling straight to consumers.
-Court said that it makes sense to hold manufacturer liable because manufacturer still is in the best position to protect the consumer.
-Their obligation comes from the idea of social justice, and if social justice demands assumption of a K then that is what happens.
+The court said that it makes sense to hold the manufacturer liable because the manufacturer still is in the best position to protect the consumer.
+Their obligation comes from the idea of social justice, and if social justice demands the assumption of a contract then that is what happens.

 The manufacturer basically set it up that if you accept the replacement of any defective parts, you agree to hold them not liable.
 This seems to be a difficult bargaining position for the consumer and kind of not fair.

 Holding: When a manufacturer puts a new product in the steam of trade and promotes its purchase by the public, an implied warranty that it is reasonably suitable for use as such accompanies it into the hands of the ultimate purchaser.

 Visit: http://www.fbdetox.com to rid yourself of that social media addition.